opensourcedesign/opensourcedesign.github.io/_posts/2017-11-09-osd-nyc-meetup-Recap.md

 Jess and team came up with several strategies to help people understand how to collaborate with designers or on design.
 This included taking advantage of many different types of tools, such as presentations, blog posts, and contracts.
 She encourages her teams to design openly and to address conversation expectations and contributions.
 Throughout her work, she began to use these tools to aid her design process and wanted to make them accessible to the design community.

 The project was incubated with the design team at [Bocoup](https://bocoup.com/) (where she was the Principal Designer), and since this Summer has been a completely community managed initiative.
-There are many active contributors (all who are mentioned by name in the [Github README file](https://github.com/open-design-kit/opendesignkit)) to the project and she is inviting more community participation to generate a more accessible and inclusive resource.
+There are many active contributors (all who are mentioned by name in the [GitHub README file](https://github.com/open-design-kit/opendesignkit)) to the project and she is inviting more community participation to generate a more accessible and inclusive resource.

 ![nycgroup](/images/nyc_image4.png)
 So, why is another kit needed?
 Jess was quick to point out that there are many great and useful toolkits out in the ecosystem already.
 The reasons another kit is needed is that existing kits are: specific to studios and organizations, focus on co-located teams, challenging for clients and stakeholders to see themselves doing the method without buying into the whole philosophy and don’t often embrace the fact that there are many different ways to approach a problem space.